swiesend/vue-project/README.md

 # vue-project

-A project to showcase how to merge Vue.js + prerendering + webpack + Docker, to exploit the benefits deploying anywhere and building modular.
+A project to showcase how to merge Vue.js + prerendering + webpack + Docker, to exploit the benefits of deploying anywhere and building modular.

 ## Getting started